Chittor Fort: History

 Chittorgarh (garh means fort) was originally called Chitrakut.
 It was constructed by the Mori (Note: Sometimes referred to as the Later Mauryas, to distinguish them from the unrelated earlier Maurya Empire.) ruler Chitrangada Mori.
 According to one legend, the name of the fort is derived from its builder.
-Several small Buddhist stupas dated to 9th century based on the script were found at the edge of Jaimal Patta lake.
+Several small Buddhist stupas dated to the 9th century based on the script were found at the edge of Jaimal Patta lake.

 The Guhila ruler Bappa Rawal is said to have captured the fort in either 728 CE or 734 CE.
 One account states that he received the fort in dowry.
 According to other versions of the legend, Bappa Rawal captured the fort either from the Moris.
 Historian R. C. Majumdar theorizes that the Moris were ruling at Chittor when the Arabs invaded north-western India around 725 CE.
 The Arabs defeated the Moris, and in turn, were defeated by a confederacy that included Bappa Rawal.
 R. V. Somani theorized that Bappa Rawal was a part of the army of Nagabhata I. Some historians doubt the historicity of this legend, arguing that the Guhilas did not control Chittor before the reign of the later ruler Allata.
 The earliest Guhila inscription discovered at Chittor is from the reign of Tejasimha (mid-13th century); it mentions "Chitrakuta-maha-durga" (the great fort of Chittor).

 Under the orders of Alauddin Khilji, between 1251 and 1258, Balban repeatedly led armies to attack and lay siege to Chittor fort, as well as Ranthambore and Bundi forts.